 Most consumers trust online reviews as much as personal recommendations from friends and family.
 The more reviews a business has, the more trustworthy it is deemed.
 Customers read up to ten reviews to make up their mind about the business.
 Reach out and gain insights how to improve service.
 Ask customer to update review after the situation has been remedied.
 Use reviews to reduce future customer worries.
 This helps the company understand the perception of how well the services are thought of and build trust with current and future customers.

-Third-party reviews are collected by third-party websites such as Google My Business and social media sites such as Yelp, Foursquare, and Facebook, and are independent from the business.
+Third-party reviews are collected by third-party websites such as Google Business Profile and social media sites such as Yelp, Foursquare, and Facebook, and are independent from the business.

 Thank reviewers for reviewing.
 Match customer’s emotion (happy, serious).
 Talk about the service if mentioned by customer.
 Express hope they will return.
 For negative reviews, Same as aforementioned, and also be sympathetic, calm, apologize if needed.